-Denial of Service (DoS) attacks are internet-based attacks that attempt to disrupt the legitimate operations of a machine or network service, typically by flooding the service with many concurrent requests.
+Denial of Service [DoS] attacks are internet-based attacks that attempt to disrupt the legitimate operations of a machine or network service, typically by flooding the service with many concurrent requests.

-Large-scale and sustained distributed DoS attacks have proven successful, especially against unprepared targets, however, there are concrete steps that organizations can take to prepare themselves and be able to better withstand this type of attack.
+While large-scale and sustained (Distributed) DoS attacks have proven successful, especially against unprepared targets, there are concrete steps that organizations can take to prepare themselves and be able to better withstand this type of attack.

-While not a DoS mitigation solution, Appgate SDP is a Zero Trust Network Access (ZTNA) solution and is part of the frontline for DoS attakes.
+Appgate SDP is not a DoS mitigation solution but is an access solution so is in the front line for DoS attacks.
 Organizations should have a DoS mitigation plan in place which limits the number of concurrent requests hitting any ingress points including Appgate SDP.
-However, by design Appgate SDP can be very effective at withstanding many potential DoS attacks, while still maintaining user productivity and access availability.
+However, Appgate SDP, by design can be very effective at withstanding many potential DoS attack, while still maintaining user productivity and access availability.

-Who is a Target of DOS attacks?
+Who is a target of DoS?

-While any internet-facing service can potentially be a target of a DoS attack, historically these types of attacks have been mounted with differing objectives.
+While any Internet-facing service can potentially be a target of a DoS attack, historically these types of attacks have been mounted with differing objectives.